AMSDavis/cadl/packages/cadl-msbuild-target/README.md

 ### Output path

-Specify the `OutputDir` option, this changes the directory where the OpenAPI specification (openapi.json) and service code wil be omitted, by default the directory is '$(IntermediateOutputPath)' which is a common msbuild project property.
+Specify the `OutputDir` option, this changes the directory where the OpenAPI specification (openapi.json) and service code wil be emitted, by default the directory is '$(IntermediateOutputPath)' which is a common msbuild project property.
+It must be an absolute path .

 ```bash
  <ItemGroup>